sfu-ireceptor/dataloading-curation/test/imgt/README.md

 # Examples

-There are two example rearrangement data sets in this folder, a data set that consists of a single repertoire (subdirectory imgt_toy) and a data set that consists of eight repertoires (subdirectory imgt).
-Each folder consists of a repertoire metadata file (a UTF encoded CSV file) and a set of rearrangement files.
+There are two example rearrangement data sets in this directory, a data set that consists of a single repertoire (subdirectory imgt_toy) and a data set that consists of eight repertoires (subdirectory imgt).
+Each directory consists of a repertoire metadata file (a UTF encoded CSV file) and a set of rearrangement files.
 Each repertiore has been annotated with the HighV-QUEST annotation